Expand the section navigation mobile menu

 (location map)

 With the support of a strong, dedicated Career and Life Design team serving as a gateway to the future, Oakland business students build marketable skills, gain professional work experience and explore their passions.
 Students are empowered through career consultation, networking and recruitment events, virtual resources and personal branding sessions.
-The School of Business Administration Career and Life Design team is ready to assist OU business students through in-person and virtual appointments as well as phone and email.
+The School of Business Administration Career and Life Design team is ready to assist OU business students through in-person and virtual appointments, as well as phone and email.
 You may make an appointment on Handshake.

 It’s a fact, employers seek Oakland business students and graduates.
 Representatives from hundreds of companies interview and recruit Oakland University business students at career fairs, mixers and other professional events.
-Oakland business graduates launch careers in organizations across many sectors including accounting, automotive, aerospace, defense, financial services, health care, information services, manufacturing and more.
+Oakland business graduates launch careers in organizations across many sectors, including accounting, automotive, aerospace, defense, financial services, health care, information services, manufacturing and more.

 On an annual basis, Handshake lists more than 10,000 job postings and nearly 5,000 internship postings for business majors, plus positions in other fields.
-Oakland University is among the top five in-state institutions from which employers actively recruit, according to a 2022 report from American Society of Employers.
+Oakland University is among the top five in-state institutions from which employers actively recruit, according to a 2022 report from the American Society of Employers.

 HandshakeCareer and Life Design Outcomes